FOREX-Dollar heads for strongest week this year on Fed hike bets

 Data released on Thursday showed new applications for U.S. jobless benefits unexpectedly fell last week while producer prices rebounded in April, pointing to a tightening labour market and rising inflation.

-The U.S. currency has gained more than 4 percent in the three weeks since the first round of the France's presidential elections, with the yen slipping as risk aversion receded.
+The dollar has gained more than 4 percent in the three weeks since the first round of the France's presidential elections, with the yen slipping as risk aversion receded.

+Yet some analysts say that despite expectations for a Fed rate increase, uncertainty about U.S. growth momentum and concern about the political implications of Trump's dismissal of Comey could limit the scope for near-term gains for the dollar.

+"The dollar will probably trade in a 112 yen to 115 yen range for a while," said Masashi Murata, currency strategist for Brown Brothers Harriman in Tokyo, adding that it will probably take some time for the greenback to break above 115 yen.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Masayuki Kitano in Singapore, Editing by Catherine Evans)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Masayuki Kitano in Singapore, editing by Larry King)

-* Premature for BOJ to discuss normalisation - Lipton (Adds interview with deputy MD Lipton)

 * European stocks open 0.8 percent higher, France outperforms